imapp-pl/gas-cost-estimator/docs/strategy.md

 2. **measure all** - produces a list of measurements per instruction, in order of execution, _for all instructions in the program_.
 3. **measure one** - produce a single measurement for a chosen instruction, i.e. "measure Nth instruction from start of program"
 4. **measure total** - produce a single overarching measurement for the entire program execution
-    - for a single instruction we can then have a **measure pro-rated** value, whereby we "split" the measurement total into contributions proportional to the count of each OPCODE instructions (**NOTE** this way of counting might be controversial and requires a special approach to the sample program set)
     - for a single instruction we can then have a **measure inferred** value, whereby we deduct the _a priori_ known measurements of other instructions from the total.
 E.g. we have a value for `PUSH1` and for a `PUSH1, PUSH1, ADD` program we can infer a measurement of `ADD`.

 When we speak of measurements, we have the following values in mind (to be decided):